 The MDG Technology for Kanban Diagrams provides diagram types and patterns that underpin the creation of Kanban diagrams.
 Whilst it is possible to create Kanban diagrams from most UML diagram types and design the workflows on them from scratch, these diagram types and patterns help you to generate a Kanban that matches your requirements and then adjust the settings to suit, thus saving time and effort.

-On the 'MDG Technologies' dialog, select 'Kanban', then click on the 'Enabled' checkbox and on the OK button.
+On the 'MDG Technologies' dialog, in the 'Technology' panel, select 'Kanban' then click on the 'Enabled' checkbox and on the OK button.